mascaldotfr/CoRT/api/bin/sentinel/README.md

 ## Response format

-In JSON; I recommend you to check out API documentation for each of them:
+In JSON; I recommend you to check out API documentation for each of them, here is a quick schema:

 ```
 {